What is the Freestore Foodbank?

 The Freestore Foodbank of Cincinnati, Ohio is the largest emergency food and services provider in the Tri-State area, providing more than 20 million meals annually over a 20 county region in Ohio, Kentucky and Indiana.
 We purchase, solicit and collect donated food from manufacturers, wholesalers, retailers and government agencies and distribute it to about 250 community partner agencies.
 The Freestore Foodbank is a member of Feeding America, the national network of food banks and food rescue programs.
 The Freestore Foodbank is an independent nonprofit 501(c)(3) organization.
 To download our IRS Form 995, click here.

 What is the Freestore Foodbank’s mission?

 Our mission is to provide food and services, create stability and further self-reliance for people in crisis.
-Our vision is to be the leader of a community mobilized to end hunger and address its causes.
-Our values are Commitment, Compassion, Empowerment and Community.

 Where is the Freestore Foodbank located?

-The Freestore Foodbank has four area locations:
+We have four area locations:

-Jeff and Darlene Anderson Family Building
+- Jeff and Darlene Anderson Family Building

 1141 Central Parkway